1991 Bangladeshi general election

 General elections were held in Bangladesh on 27 February 1991.
 The Bangladesh Nationalist Party (BNP) emerged as the largest party in parliament, winning 140 of the 300 directly elected seats.
-The BNP formed a government with the support of Jamaat-e-Islami Bangladesh and on 20 March Khaleda Zia was sworn in for her first term as Prime Minister.
+The BNP formed a government with the support of Jamaat-e-Islami Bangladesh, and on 20 March, Khaleda Zia was sworn in for her first term as prime minister.

-The elections were described to be free and fair by many international observers, and it played a major role in solidifying Bangladeshi democracy in aftermath of the anti-government protests in late 1980s.
+The elections were described to be free and fair by many international observers, and it played a major role in solidifying Bangladeshi democracy in the aftermath of the anti-government protests in the late 1980s.
 Voter turnout was 55.4%.

-The election was disproportionate, with the BNP winning 52 more seats than the Awami League, despite their popular vote total differing by less than one percentage point.
+The election was disproportionate, with the BNP winning 52 more seats than the Awami League (AL), despite their popular vote total differing by less than one percentage point.

 Background

-In 1990 a mass uprising led by future Prime Ministers Khaleda Zia and Sheikh Hasina deposed the former Army Chief Hussain Muhammad Ershad from power in December.
+In 1990, a mass uprising led by future prime ministers Khaleda Zia and Sheikh Hasina deposed the president, former army chief Hussain Muhammad Ershad, from power in December.
 Ershad had assumed the presidency in 1983 following a coup d'état in 1982.

 The previous general elections had been held in 1988 and saw Ershad's Jatiya Party win 251 of the 300 seats.
 However, the elections had been boycotted by all major opposition parties and were described by one Western diplomat as "a mockery of an election".
 On 6 December 1990, the day of Ershad's resignation, parliament was dissolved and new elections were scheduled for 2 March 1991, but subsequently advanced to 27 February, with all major political parties participating.